Cfish808/LLM-Compression-Tool/README.md

 ### Perplexity (PPL) of the LLaMA-2-7B Model

-### Precision of the LLaMA-2-7B Model
+### Evaluation Of Quantized Model Capabilities

 ## Cite
-If you found this work useful, please consider citing:
+If you found this work useful, please consider citing